psu13/mutable-states/content/TeX Nerd.md

 > “I said: ‘Yes, and you got paid for them.
 Now let me make you sound brilliant.’ ”

 To be honest, if I were a better and more interesting person I'd be using this quote to introduce a much more interesting article than what is about to follow.
 But I'm just a nerd in Pittsburgh who remembers a little bit too much about how to use $\rm\LaTeX$ so instead the rest of this article is about how to make $\rm\LaTeX$ look better for reading on your iPad.
-The tenuous connection being my overly developed ego saying to itself 'Yes, arxiv author, you wrote this, now let me make it look decent instead of like trash.'
+The tenuous connection here is my overly developed ego saying to itself 'Yes, arxiv author, you wrote this, now let me make it look decent instead of like trash.'

 So with that incredible disappointment out of the way, here are some tips for how to make papers from <a href="https://arxiv.org">the arxiv</a> look nice on screens.